 Your supervisor will be responsible for which departments you’ll have access to in their area of expertise.
 If you have no prior relationship with your chosen hospital, rarely will such questions yield straight answers.

-Furthermore, because the concept of elective placements is not universally understood, organising independently could mean having to explain your skills, abilities, and aims to confused staff.
+And, because the concept of a placement is not universally understood, organising independently could mean having to explain your skills, abilities, and aims to confused staff.